Eugene M. Kulischer

-Eugene M. Kulischer (Евгений Михайлович Кулишер; September 4, 1881 – April 2, 1956) was a Russian-American sociologist; an authority on demography, migration and manpower; and an expert on Russia.
+Eugene Mikhailovich Kulischer (Евгений Михайлович Кулишер; September 4, 1881 – April 2, 1956) was a Russian-American sociologist; an authority on demography, migration and manpower; and an expert on Russia.
 He also coined the phrase "displaced persons" and was among the first to seek to document the number of persons murdered in the Holocaust and the subsequent migrations of millions of Europeans after World War II.

 Biography

 Born in Kyiv in 1881, he died in Washington, DC, on April 2, 1956.
 Like his father, Michael Kulischer, a noted Russian historian, he insisted that no migration occurs in isolation.
-Along with his brother Alexander, he worked on Kriegs-und Wanderzüge, Weltgeschichte als Völkerbewegung (War and Migration; World History as Peoples' Movements), (Berlin, Walter de Gruyter, 1932) and Europe on the Move: War and Population Changes, 1917–1947, which were intended to show that migrations and wars go hand-in-hand.
+Along with his brother Alexander, he worked on Kriegs- und Wanderzüge, Weltgeschichte als Völkerbewegung [War and Migration; World History as Peoples' Movements], published in German only by de Gruyter in 1932, and Europe on the Move: War and Population Changes, 1917–1947, commissioned by the International Labour Organization and published in 1948.
+Both books that were intended to show that migrations and wars go hand-in-hand.

-In a way, Kulischer was himself an example of a displaced person.
+Kulischer was himself an example of a displaced person.
 Following the Russian Revolution (1917), he fled Russia for Germany in 1920.
 Following the collapse of the Weimar Republic, he fled Germany for Denmark.
-In 1936 he went to Paris.
+In 1936, he went to Paris.
 In 1941, he "crossed clandestinely the demarcation line between the occupied and the unoccupied parts of France" and went to the United States.
-His brother Alexander, "when crossing the demarcation line, was arrested by Pétain's gendarmes and died in a concentration camp".
+His brother Alexander, "when crossing the demarcation line, was arrested by Pétain's gendarmes and died in a concentration camp."